#IMSCB

 In 1933, the Society achieved the first international student exchange: thus, through the Polish-Romanian Association of Warsaw, the exchange of five Romanian students with 5 Polish students was obtained.

-The Society’s activity was suspended during the Second World War, but was not resumed after the end of the war, although the Society was not legally dissolved.
+The Society’s activity was suspended during the Second World War, but was not resumed after the end of the war, although the Society itself was not legally dissolved.

 The Now

-The Society was reestablished on the 1st of January 1990, organising and managing countless activities to support both medical students and the society.
-Its members have taken actions to help orphans, to aid those infected with HIV, raising public awareness about health problems such as diabetes insipidus, tuberculosis, organising blood donation campaigns and others.
+The Society was reestablished on the 1st of January 1990, organizing and managing countless activities to support both medical students and the society.
+Its members have taken actions to help orphans, to aid those infected with HIV, raising public awareness about health problems such as diabetes insipidus, tuberculosis, organizing blood donation campaigns and others.
 The scientific activities consist of numerous projects, conferences and workshops designed for students.

 The Society is a founding member of the “Romanian Federation of Medical Students’ Associations” and, through the national association, member of the “International Federation of Medical Students’ Associations” (IFMSA).
 MSSB is also a founding member of the Romanian Students’ Union.
 These two are some of the greatest national federations in the country, with a strong social impact.
-In cooperation with other student societies, especially through these federations, the Society organises numerous joint programmes and events and also continues the tradition in terms of student exchanges.
+In cooperation with other student societies, especially through these federations, the Society organizes numerous joint programmes and events and also continues the tradition in terms of student exchanges.

 If you want to know more in depth information about our Society, please check our Wikipedia page!